5 PR Secrets I Learned From My Dog

 - Be loyal.
 Boy, when it comes to loyalty, Leo certainly scores high marks.
 But historically, there have been quite a storied dogs including Japan’s Hachiko, an Akita who is remembered for his remarkable loyalty to his owner which continued for many years after his owner’s death and Greyfriars Bobby, a Skye Terrier who supposedly spent 14 years guarding the grave of his owner.
 In business, loyalty is a huge asset.
 I have had both staffers and clients who have remained loyal to my company for many years, and as part of the equation, I find myself rewarding their loyalty.
-For the staffer the rewards manifests itself in promotions and pay raises; for the client, in extraordinary personal time and results.
+For the staffer the reward manifests itself in promotions and pay raises; for the client, in extraordinary personal time and results.

 - Trust your instincts.
 On a very basic level, Leo has instinct that run like clockwork.
 If I am not out of bed by my usual 7AM, he gently jumps up and nuzzles me at exactly 7:30 to get out of bed.
-He also reminds daily that it is time for his 4PM walk and Heavens forbid I am late for dinner, there is the nuzzle under my arm as I sit by my desk.
+He also reminds daily that it is time for his 4PM walk and if, Heavens forbid, I am late for dinner, there is the nuzzle under my arm as I sit by my desk.
 Just like Leo, trust your business instinct.
 You’ll know if the client is asking too much, if the editor is really on a deadline, and if your colleague is drowning and needs some extra encouragement.

 - Persevere.
 Leo likes nothing more than the nearly empty jar of Skippy peanut butter as a treat.
 He holds it between his paws and uses him long snake-like tongue to patiently lick every remaining drop.
 The process takes him several minutes but by the time he finally relinquishes the jar, it is clean enough to be plunked into the recycle bin.
 Perseverance is a quality that all good public relations people must acquire.
 As with any PR agency, you have to have the ability to go after that new business lead, follow-up with that elusive journalists, pursue that client for input, or mentor that less experienced colleague.

 - Be enthusiastic.
 Leo’s enthusiasm sometime just makes me laugh.
 He’ll run for the ball with such gusto as to run right passed it.
 And when eating, he gulps each meal as if it were his last.
 Not to mention when I return from a brief outing without him, his jumps for joy make me love him even more.
 Now I am not asking you to love your client, but I’ll tell you that a client will surely love you if you show enthusiasm for her company, product, ad campaign, and even her children’s photos that are lined up on the desk.
 For a client’s birthday I once sent a humongous helium balloon with a small bucket dangling beneath filled with champagne and chocolate kisses.
-Everyone in the company wanted to who his PR agency was.
+Everyone in the company wanted to know who his PR agency was.

 - Go outside and play.
 Even though Leo spends most of his time curled under my desk on his comfy dog bed, at the end of our day we are both ready to go out and play.
 I tell my colleagues that working in public relations is not like operating in a hospital.
 No one dies as a result of our profession.
 Therefore, take a minute or two, unplug from your computer and your cellphone and go out and play.
 Have fun!